GozdeUnver/MovieKitap/README.md

 |[Gözde Ünver](https://github.com/GozdeUnver)|[Elif Sema Balcıoğlu](https://github.com/fileames)|[Merve Rabia Barın](https://github.com/mrabiabrn)|
 ## What we do
-We write our analysis on books and movies that we choose on the wiki pages that are present on the [wiki](https://github.com/GozdeUnver/MovieKitap/wiki) section.
+We write our analysis on books and movies that we choose.
+We write our analysis on the wiki pages that are present on the [wiki](https://github.com/GozdeUnver/MovieKitap/wiki) section.
+You can also find the list of upcoming books and movies to be analyzed in the wiki section as well.